Source: Steven Lodefink

 1. What are the biological factors that limit what the octopus can know?

-2. What are the commonalities and differences between how what and how young octopi and young humans learn?
+2. What are the commonalities and differences between what, and how, young octopuses and young humans learn?

 3. Termites have nests, beavers make dams.
 Artifacts and technologies that are adjunct to the physical body of an organism but are ubiquitous and necessary for its way of life are known as the extended phenotype.